Moutsiovas/Futility/README.md

 # Futility

-Futility is a choices-text game , developed for Google Play Store , made in Unity.
+Futility is an open source choices-text game , developed for Android, made in Unity.